Reading and Phonics

 For further information about the teaching of Read, Write, Inc and for advice on how you can support your child at home, you can watch this short tutorial by following this link:

-Reading is at the very heart of our curriculum at East Ward primary school and we recognize the importance of it in all of our lessons.
+Reading is at the very heart of our curriculum at East Ward primary school and we recognise the importance of it in all of our lessons.
 Reading is a lifelong skill and we encourage and instill a love of reading within our school through immersing our children in a text based curriculum.